-If you have an approved term plan, you will see it by selecting the Plan tab within Registration.
+If you have a term plan, you will see it by selecting the Plan tab within Registration.
 Enroll for your classes from that plan.
 If you were not required to have a term plan approved, you will be able to see your four-year course plan or a term plan you personally created.
 Use those plans as easy guides to register for classes and stay on track for graduation.

 Step 4: Add, Drop, or Wait-list for Classes

 Once you find a course and select ADD, it will show the course in your Summary with a status of “Pending.”
 To process the request, press SUBMIT.

 If a linked discussion or lab section is required, please ensure all linked sections are in your Summary before you click SUBMIT.
 If there is room in the class, and you meet all requirements, the course status will now read “Registered.”

 If the course you have selected is a variable unit course, it will show as only 1 unit when you first submit your enrollment.
 After you are successfully enrolled in the course, you can use the “Schedule and Options” tab to adjust your variable units accordingly.
 When it is a variable unit course, the unit amount is a hyperlink.
 Click on the number and a box will open for you to adjust the units.
 Once you are done, click SUBMIT at the bottom right to save your change.
 See detailed instructions here.

 Find the course you want to drop in your Summary area of registration.
 Select "Drop" from the action dropdown menu.
 Remember to also drop any linked lab or discussion sections.
 Select "Submit."
 The course status should now read "Dropped."
 You are allowed to drop classes through Friday of the second week of instruction using these steps.
 After that, it's called "withdrawing" from a class and requires extra steps.
 See Enrollment Adjustments for details.